lachlan-waugh/6443/slides/content/week02.md

 ## A note on enumeration
 {{% section %}}

+* rate limit your shiz (or we'll do it for you)
+* again, check out [lwaugh.io/6443/tooling](/6443/tooling) for some helpful tools
+* do the demo lachlan

+---

+ps

+"*N.B.
+Both sub-domain enumeration and sub-directory brute-forcing are discouraged and will not assist you in these challenges.
+However, you may be find it useful to enumerate IDs or passwords.*" - Topic 3 challenges page on OL

 {{% section %}}

 ---

-## Go do some challenges
+# Presentations (woo)

+{{% section %}}

+* ~10 minutes in your groups exploring one of the below technologies
+* 3-5 minutes presenting it to the rest of the class :)

+--

+## Topics
+* HTTP codes and types
+* SSL / TLS
+* Cookies
+* Certificate transparency
+* other technologies?

+{{% /section %}}

 ---

+# Go do some challenges

+---

 ## What is due?
-* this sunday: nothin
+Sunday 23:59pm:
-* next sunday 23:59pm: week 2 challenges (blog, files, etc)
+* week03: week 2 challenges (blog, files, etc)
-* week 5 sunday? (maybe not idk): the first report
+* week05: the first report (maybe not idk the due date lol)